blue-prism/Google-AutoML/README.md

 # Google AutoML
-A BluePrism skill providing integration with Google AutoML API This asset interacts with the web service exposed by Google AutoML Natural Language at <https://automl.googleapis.com/>
+A BluePrism skill providing integration with Google AutoML API This asset interacts with the web service exposed by Google AutoML Natural Language at <https://automl.googleapis.com/>.
+Further actions may be added in the future.

 ## Usage
 The asset provides the following methods.